huangjunwen/sqlw-mysql/README.md

 For sqlboiler:
 - It seems that outer join is not supported yet?
 [Issue #153](https://github.com/volatiletech/sqlboiler/issues/153)
-- The genreated code quite large.
+- The genreated code is quite large.

 ## Licence